Datasets and Formats

 The following columns are provided:

-ID TOKEN LEMMA PLEMMA POS PPOS FEAT PFEAT HEAD PHEAD DEPREL PDEPREL PRED PPRED APREDs PAPREDs COREF
+ID TOKEN LEMMA PLEMMA POS PPOS FEAT PFEAT HEAD PHEAD DEPREL PDEPREL NE PNE PRED PPRED APREDs PAPREDs COREF

 Column 1